An Overview of Hakuba Day Trips Hakuba offers much more than world class skiing. [...]

 You will need visit the nearest Japanese embassy or consulate and file the proper paperwork with a $25 payment.
 Visit the Japanese Foreign Ministry website for a comprehensive list of requirements as conditions may vary slightly based on the country of the applicant.
 However, the following are the basic requirements:

 Generally seasonal staff earn between ¥800 and ¥1,400 and work 40 hours or less.
 Most employers will help set up your Japanese bank account while a minority will pay in cash.
-Regardless, your pay will be subject to a 5% income tax (the lowest tax bracket) and will be required to pay an additional 11% of income into the national pension system.
+Regardless, if you’re on the working holiday visa your pay will be subject to a 20% income tax and you will be required to pay an additional percentage of income into the national pension system.
 The pension payments are refundable when leaving Japan but this requires a bit of paperwork.

 All employers should assist with housing as it can be nearly impossible to secure accommodation without Japanese language skills.
 In most cases, seasonal workers will stay in a dormitory style staff accommodation where it’s common to share a bedroom with one or more colleagues.

 Single bedrooms tend to be reserved for more senior level staff.
 In some instances, housing will be subsidised and staff will be required to pay roughly ¥10,000 or more a month.

 Split shifts mean you can hit the slopes nearly everyday if you would like to.
 Living so close to the lifts, seasonal staff can easily spend 4 hours on the mountain mid day and make it to their morning and evening shifts.